-As a child, I was always asking why why why.
-My family was amazing and almost always gave me thorough answers.
 I started working for a Law Firm as a teenager out of necessity.
-After working there for a while, I started working for a Private Investigator.
+After being there for about a year, I started working for a Private Investigator.
 I had questions about the law, about various procedures and practices, and I was always full of ideas when it came to working cases.
 It had a “behind the scenes” aspect to it that I loved.
 Man’s laws seemed like the code that made society work.
 In the State of California, it takes 6,000 hours of apprenticeship and passing a comprehensive test to obtain a Private Investigator’s license.
 I did my time and passed my test in September 2004.

 I looked down at my iPhone.
 What made it work?
 How could I make it work better?
 Most people would have watched some YouTube videos or purchased a book.
 I turned to Apple and declared – teach me.
 A short time later, I was an Apple Certified iOS Technician.

 In the last few years, I became interested in code on a much larger scale.
 What if the world had source code like a webpage or my iPhone?
 I saw a few paths before me.
 Science – biology, physics, anatomy… But there are very educated, very passionate people tinkering with this code.
 I realized I could spend my life dedicated to science and still not have the answers I was looking for.
 Instead of studying and defining the code that displayed reality, I decided to look into the exceptions.
 What breaks the code?
 In what real-world application might I see an error?